asavinov/lambdo/README.md

 Lambdo is focused on time series analysis where important pieces of behavior (features) are hidden in sequences of events.
 Therefore, one of the main goals of feature engineering is making such features explicitly as attribute values by extracting data from the history.
 Normally it is done by using rolling aggregation where a function is applied to some historic window of recent events and returns one value, which characterizes the behavior.
 In Lambdo, it is possible to specify an arbitrary (Python) function, which encodes some domain-specific logic specific for this feature.

-For window-based columns, the most important parameter is `scope` which is an integer specifying the number of events to be passed to the function as its first argument.
-For example, if `"scope": 10` then the Python function will always get 10 elements of the time series: this element and 9 previous elements.
+For window-based columns, the most important parameter is `window` which is an integer specifying the number of events to be passed to the function as its first argument.
+For example, if `"window": 10` then the Python function will always get 10 elements of the time series: this element and 9 previous elements.
 It can be a series of 10 values or a sub-table with 10 rows depending on other parameters.
 The function then analyzes these 10 events and returns one single value, which is stored as a value of this derived column.

 Assume that we want to find running average volume for 10 days.
 This can be done as follows: